Anne-15/alx_capstone_project/README.md

 ## Design of the prototype
-Here is a link to the figma file - https://www.figma.com/file/degb8Pjc4Q2NQ8QSAvukwX/Portfolio-design?type=design&node-id=0%3A1&mode=design&t=l7Ad2cBSpnmkC3EG-1
+Here is a link to the [Figma](https://www.figma.com/file/degb8Pjc4Q2NQ8QSAvukwX/Portfolio-design?type=design&node-id=0%3A1&mode=design&t=l7Ad2cBSpnmkC3EG-1)

 ## Roadmap and future enhancements